CSF Assurance Program and Certification FAQs

 38,000 CSF assessments have been performed in the last three years with 15,000 CSF assessments in 2015 alone.
 HITRUST anticipates a continued demand for CSF Certification due to third-party assurance requirements from several major health organizations and requests for combined CSF-SOC 2 reports.

-For more information, refer to the HITRUST Key Programs and Services overview.
+For more information, refer to the HITRUST C-level overview.

 Is a HITRUST CSF Validated Assessment more expensive than comparable assessments?